 // Start the Embedded Hazelcast Cluster Member.
 HazelcastInstance hz = Hazelcast.newHazelcastInstance(); // Get the Distributed Map from Cluster.
 IMap map = hz.getMap("my-distributed-map"); //Standard Put and Get. map.put("key", "value"); map.get("key"); //Concurrent Map methods, optimistic updating map.putIfAbsent("somekey", "somevalue"); map.replace("key", "value", "newvalue"); // Shutdown the Hazelcast Cluster Member hz.shutdown();

-Distributed Map is the most widely use data structure within Hazelcast.
+Distributed Map is the most widely use data structure within our platform.
 You can store objects directly from your application and get them back using the key or via SQL like queries.
 Everything is stored in memory with replicas spread across the cluster.
 Adding cluster members expands the space available for data.
 The example you can see here is in Java, but the API is similar across other languages.
-The Distributed Map can also recognise JSON values and allows querying on its elements.
+The Distributed Map can also recognize JSON values and allows querying on its elements.

-Hazelcast can apply continuous transforms to a stream of data, such as filtering, mapping or aggregation over windows or joining multiple data sources.
+Hazelcast OSS can apply continuous transforms to a stream of data, such as filtering, mapping or aggregation over windows or joining multiple data sources.
 It can deal with events arriving out of order or can be used for detecting patterns in an event stream.
-Jet supports many different data sources and sinks, such as Apache Kafka, message brokers, relational databases, Amazon S3, Hadoop and its own built in distributed map structure.
+The platform supports many different data sources and sinks, such as Apache Kafka, message brokers, relational databases, Amazon S3, Hadoop and its own built-in distributed map structure.

 IMap<String,Double> averagePrices = jet.getMap("current-avg-trade-price"); Pipeline p = Pipeline.create(); // Stream (trade symbol, price) records from Kafka. p.readFrom(KafkaSources.kafka("trades", props)) .withTimestamps(Trade::getTime, 0L) .filter(trade -> STOCKS.contains(trade.getSymbol())) .groupingKey(Trade::getSymbol) // 10 second sliding window, updated every 100ms .window(WindowDefinition.sliding(10_000, 100)) .aggregate(AggregateOperations.averagingLong(Trade::getPrice)) // write results to a distributed map. .map(window -> Util.entry(window.getKey(), window.getValue())) .writeTo(Sinks.map(averagePrices));